Soul Calibur II HD Online

 The good news is... as far as being a faithful port of the earlier console versions, Soul Calibur II HD Online delivers.
 The game actually looks much better than I expected in 1080p and retains 60 FPS at all times.
 Character models retain their awesome detail, and only show the slightest signs of "age" up close.
 Lighting effects and colors "pop" like never before, and some of the backgrounds actually look like they could be in a current gen fighting game (thanks to the superb anti-aliasing... not a jaggy line in sight)!
 The revamped texture quality and weapon trails are also particularly eye catching in 1080p.
 Some new or "enhanced" hit sparks would've been a nice treat, but SC2's effects are nostalgic on their own and actually stand the test of time.
 And don't you dare judge the game's graphics by Youtube videos... that's just stupid.
 You'll most likely be wowed with how crisp SC2 HD looks on your HDTV.

 Namco decided to present the console port of SC2 in all its original glory... and I approve.
 The game starts you out the same exact way as the original port - requiring you to unlock all the new characters, of course!
 This might irk a few players, but personally, I love the nostalgia of unlocking characters (especially in one of my favorite games).
 It reminds you of the glory days of fighters, when "DLC" didn't exist and everything on the game disc was yours from the start!
 Load times are also super fast across the board, which is always a nice plus.
 The only major complaint I have is that there's no Japanese audio option... which is pretty disappointing since it was something that the original console port had.
-However, I personally enjoy the English voices of SC2 (especially for the humor they bring), so all is not lost.
+However, I personally enjoy the English voices of SC2 (especially for the unintended humor they bring), so all is not lost.

 Developer(s): Namco